-The District's investments in the local government surplus trust funds are limited by state statutory requirements and bond compliance.
+The District's investments are limited by state statutory requirements and bond compliance.
 The District has no investment policy that would further limit its investment choices.
-As of September 30, 2020, the District's investment in the Florida Prime was rated AAAm by Standard & Poor's.
-The District had monies invested in the Florida Prime Fund at September 30, 2020.
-This fund met the requirements of a "2-7a like pool" as defined in Government Accounting Standards Board, Statement 31.
+As of September 30, 2022, Florida PRIME was rated AAAm by Standard & Poor's.